TommesJay/website/source/en/home.md

 People do not move like machines.
 They have different goals and motives.
 Therefore they move and behave differently.
-And above all: things do not always go on plan.
+And above all: things do not always go as planned.

 At places where many people meet exist complex dynamic situations whose development can intuitively not fully grasped or predicted.